-The EMART is a row-action version of the expectation maximization maximum likelihood (EMML) algorithm, which we shall discuss in detail later.
+The EMART is a row-action version of the expectation maximization maximum likelihood (EMML) algorithm (see [51, 53]).
 The EMML algorithm, which was developed as a method for reconstructing tomographic medical images, was found to converge too slowly to be of practical use.
 Several faster variants of the EMML algorithm were subsequently discovered, one of which is the EMART.

-As with MART, we assume that the entries of the matrix A are non-negative, that the entries of b are positive, and that we seek a non-negative solution of Ax = b.
+As with MART, we assume that the entries of the matrix A are non-negative, that the entries of b are positive, and that we seek a nonnegative solution of Ax = b.